mroughan/CivilizationMap/README.md

 attempts at historical names, but the province boundaries don't always match up nicely.
 There are also a mish-mash of names: many Roman, for obvious reasons, but some Greek, and a few others.
-I also added river names, both for new rivers, and for the major rivers used as boarders.
+I also added river names, both for new rivers, and for the major rivers used as borders.

 I had to move a couple of cities to make them match anything I could find (Gades for instance).